joerhang1365/terminator-config/README.md

-# bashrc
+# terminator-config
-Bash file for my terminal.
+Configuration files for terminator, my terminal emulator.
+Don't care what anyone else says terminator is the best.
+It look good.